jpcaparas/docker-web-stack/README.md

 - The `--rm` flag ensures that that intermediate (temporary) containers are deleted once you install packages (to save disk space).

+---

+To install npm packages, run:

+        docker-compose run --rm yarn add [name-of-package]

+- `yarn` is faster than `npm` and contains a lockfile (`yarn.lock`), for deterministic dependency resolution.

 # How-to (advanced)